-Here the sum caps represent summing over the index of the tensor associated with the capped leg i.e.
+We can represent this propagation as a tensor network.
+For example, the leftmost network in Fig.~\ref{fig:networks}(a) corresponds to propagating a state forward in time by 4 steps.
+In the superoperator description an initial density operator in a $D$-dimensional Hilbert space is represented as a $D^2$ component vector (purple circle in Fig~\ref{fig:networks}).
+This can be regarded as a one-site matrix product state (MPS).
+Within this description the system propagators {$\cal U$} are rank-2 tensors (matrices) and the influence functions $\mathcal{I}$ are rank-4 tensors.

-In practice the initial state is treated as a one site matrix product state (MPS) and each timestep it is contracted with a matrix product operator (MPO) corresponding to a row in the above network that grows the MPS by one site.
-In other literature this MPS is referred to as the augmented density tensor (ADT).
-The state is then read out at each timestep by summing over all but the rightmost legs of the ADT.
-The process tensor can be identified as the above network with the $\mathcal{U}$ propagators between each timestep disconnected and the legs left open.
-Formally this can be represented as Eq.~\eqref{eq:discprop} without performing the time-ordering.
-This network can then be contracted from left to right and the process tensor is stored as an MPO.
-In practice this looks like: \begin{widetext}
+At each timestep the current state is contracted with a matrix product operator (MPO), corresponding to a row in the leftmost network in Fig.~\ref{fig:networks}(a), that grows the MPS by one site.
+In other literature the growing MPS is referred to as the augmented density tensor (ADT) and contains information about both the current system state and its correlations with the environment.
+The state can be extracted at each timestep by summing over all but the rightmost legs of the ADT.
+For example, the fully contracted network at the left in Fig.~\ref{fig:networks}(a) would be the state after four timesteps.
+We show how this network can be converted into a process tensor following the steps in Fig.~\ref{fig:networks}(a): The process tensor can be identified as the full propagation network with the $\mathcal{U}$ propagators between each timestep disconnected and the legs left open.
+This network can then be contracted from left to right and the process tensor stored as an MPO.